History of Patrick Kane in Timeline

 Patrick Kane

-Patrick Kane is an American professional ice hockey right winger currently playing for the Detroit Red Wings.
-Drafted first overall by the Chicago Blackhawks in 2007, he played there until 2023, before a brief stint with the New York Rangers.
-Kane has represented the United States in the Winter Olympics in both 2010 and 2014.
+Patrick Kane is an American professional ice hockey player, currently a right winger for the Detroit Red Wings in the NHL.
+Drafted first overall by the Chicago Blackhawks in 2007, he played there until a trade to the New York Rangers in February 2023.
+Kane has also represented the United States in the Winter Olympics in both 2010 and 2014.

 November 19, 1988: Patrick Kane's Birth

 On November 19, 1988, Patrick Timothy Kane II was born.
-He is an American professional ice hockey right winger.
+He is now a professional ice hockey player.

 Others born on this day/year

-In 2003, at the age of 14, Patrick Kane relocated to Detroit, Michigan to play for Honeybaked during the 2003–04 season.
+In 2003, at the age of 14, Patrick Kane relocated to Detroit, Michigan, to play for the Honeybaked 16U AAA hockey club after being recruited by Donnie Harkins.

 2004: Drafted by London Knights

-In 2004, Patrick Kane was drafted by the London Knights in the fifth round, 88th overall, in the Ontario Hockey League (OHL) Midget Draft.
+In 2004, Patrick Kane was drafted by the London Knights in the fifth round, 88th overall, of the Ontario Hockey League (OHL) Midget Draft, but did not join the team.

-In 2005, Patrick Kane joined the United States National Team Development Program (NTDP) and spent the next two years playing for them.
+In 2005, Patrick Kane joined the United States National Team Development Program (NTDP) based in Michigan.

 On June 25, 2007, Patrick Kane threw the ceremonial first pitch at a Chicago Cubs game at Wrigley Field.